goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing the Gemma paper!
-Let me provide a high-level summary of this important work.

-## High-Level Summary

 **Gemma: Open Models Based on Gemini Research and Technology** introduces a family of open-source language models derived from Google's Gemini research.
 This represents a significant contribution to the open AI ecosystem, as it makes state-of-the-art capabilities more accessible to researchers and developers.